eliyaskidnae/paltech_assignement/readme.md

 **BONUS:**

 - Integrate your path planning code into a ROS2 node that calls the service to retrieve waypoints from the waypoint manager and publishes the calculated path.
 - How does the path planning change if we allow the robot to move in reverse?
-(REED_SHEPP motion model instead of DUBINS)
+(REEDS_SHEPP motion model instead of DUBINS)

 ## Submit your answers